Find Affordable College Courses

 Of the 59 students majoring in history at Dartmouth, 63% are male and 37% are female.

-The in-demand bachelor’s degree programs at University of New Hampshire - Main Campus helped the school earn the #3 place on this year’s ranking of the most popular history schools in New Hampshire.
-Located in the suburb of Durham, UNH is a public school with a large student population.
+You’ll be in good company if you decide to attend University of New Hampshire - Main Campus.
+It ranked #3 on our 2023 Most Popular History Bachelor’s Degree Schools in New Hampshire list.
+Located in the suburb of Durham, UNH is a public college with a large student population.

 About 36% of the students majoring in history at the school are women while 64% are male.